 The liability for the FPS was valued using an adjusted net assets method, which is considered to be a Level 3 fair value measurement.
 Under the adjusted net assets method utilized, the aggregate commitment of \$10.0 million pursuant to the FPA is discounted to present value and compared to the fair value of the shares of common stock and warrants to be issued pursuant to the FPA.
 The fair value of the shares of common stock and warrants to be issued under the FPA are based on the public trading price of the Units issued in the Initial Public Offering.
 The excess (liability) or deficit (asset) of the fair value of the shares of common stock and warrants to be issued compared to the \$10.0 million fixed commitment is then reduced to account for the probability of consummation of the Business Combination.
 The primary unobservable input utilized in determining the fair value of the FPS is the probability of consummation of the Business Combination.
-As of December 31, 2021, the probability assigned to the consummation of the Business Combination was 80%, which was determined based on a hybrid approach of both observed success rates of business combinations for SPACs and affiliates of the Sponsor's track record for consummating similar transactions.
+As of both December 31, 2022 and 2021, the probability assigned to the consummation of the Business Combination was 80%.
+The probability was determined based on observed success rates of business combinations for special purpose acquisition companies.

-The following table presents a summary of the changes in the fair value of the FPS liability:
+The following table presents a summary of the changes in the fair value of the FPS liability.
+There were no transfers into or out of Level 3 fair value measurement during year ended December 31, 2022:

-FPS

-Liability

-Fair value as of March 16, 2021 \$ 1,933,236

-Change in valuation inputs or other assumptions (1) 73,289

-Fair value as of December 31, 2021 \$ 2,006,525
+FP S Liability Fair value as of March 16, 2021 \$ 1,933,236 Change in valuation inputs or other assumptions (1) 73,289 Fair value as of December 31, 2021 \$ 2,006,525 Change in valuation inputs or other assumptions (1) 497,689 Fair value as of December 31, 2022 \$ 2,504,214

-(1) Changes in valuation inputs or other assumptions are recognized in Change in fair value of FPS liability in the statement of operations.
+(1) Changes in valuation inputs or other assumptions are recognized in Change in fair value of FPS liability in the consolidated statements of operations.